"It is greatly to be desired that the laity should take part in the recitation or singing of Vespers or Compline.” - Pope Pius XII

 Saint Hesychios the Presbyter and Watchfulness

-Here is a little bit on Watchfulness and what it means, and why we need to be attentive to ourselves and our relationship with God.
+and why we need to be attentive to ourselves and our relationship with

 In the Byzantine tradition, the first three nights of Holy Week serve as reminders for us to be watchful over our hearts.
 These are called the Bridegroom services and they are based upon Jesus own words in his parable of the virgins and the bridegroom.
 The virgins were not expecting the bridegroom to arrive at the wedding feast at such a late hour.
 Some were prepared, having cautiously guarded their oil, whilst others had let their lamps burn through all their oil during the night.
 Only those who had oil were allowed to attend the wedding feast (See Matthew 25:5-13).
 Jesus makes it clear, He is the bridegroom, as the troparion (hymn) for the feast says: